Monday, 2 March 2020

 There are, sadly, many Christians who never stop to question the beliefs of their denomination.
 Instead of using the Bible as a filter to hold denominational ideas up to scrutiny, they do the opposite.
 Parts of Scripture that contradict, or at least fit awkwardly with, the views of a certain denomination are often just brushed aside.

 Again, one of the main reasons God has given us Scripture is so that mistakes in Christian doctrine or practice can be corrected.
-If we refuse to allow our denominational ideas to be challenged by carefully examining them in the light of biblical teaching, we are not using the Bible as we should.
+If we refuse to allow the ideas of the denominations we are part of to be challenged by carefully examining them in the light of biblical teaching, we are not using the Bible as we should.

 Avoiding idolatry